Hattiangadi

 Hattiangadi is a village in Kundapura taluk of Udupi district.
-The village is famous for Siddivinayaka temple.
+The village is famous for the Shree Siddi Vinayaka temple dedicated to the God Ganesha.

-The eighth-century-old Sri Siddhivinayaka Temple at Hattiyangadi in Kundapur taluk is a historical and well-known pilgrimage centre for Hindus of the coast.
+The eighth-century-old Shree Siddhi Vinayaka temple is a historical and well-known pilgrimage centre for Hindus of the coast.
 Hattiyangadi (Pattinagara) was the capital of Alupa dynasty, who ruled the Tulunadu during seventh and eighth centuries.
-They had close ties with some other Jain cities such as Purigere (Lakshmeshwara) and Hombuja (Humcha).
-Later Hoysala and Honnekambala Kings ruled Hattiyangadi, which was also known as Goshtipura, as it hosted a number of intellectual debates.
+They had close ties with some other Jain religious sites such as Purigere (Lakshmeshwara) and Hombuja (Humcha).
+Later Hoysala and Honnekambala kings ruled Hattiyangadi, which was also known as Goshtipura, as it hosted a number of intellectual debates.

-Hattiangadi, about 8 km to the northeast of Kundapur, which is famous for the ancient Siddhi Vinayaka Temple, also houses many other ancient Temples and Jaina Basadis.
-Gopalakrishna, Lokanatheshwara, Maraladevi, Shankaranarayan, Shivamunishwara, Ekantheshwara and Shaktharabrahma Temples are found here.
+The village is also famous for many other ancient temples and Jaina basadis such as Gopalakrishna, Lokanatheshwara, Maraladevi, Shankaranarayan, Shivamunieeshwara, Ekantheshwara and Shaktharabrahma temples.

-Hattiyangadi, which was once a capital of the Alupa dynasty, is now a small village.
-But it has still managed to retain its attraction with lush green mountains on one side and the curvaceous Varahi River on the other.
+The village was once a capital of the Alupa dynasty, but is now a small village.
+It has still managed to retain its attraction with lush green mountains on one side and the curvaceous Varahi River on the other.
 On the bank of the river there is a spot called Aramane Adi, which earlier housed a palace.
 At an elevated spot nearby is the Chandranatha Basadi and behind it is the Jattiraya's Temple.